Shapeshifter (band): History and biography

 November 2009 saw the release of the band's fourth studio album entitled The System Is A Vampire with lead single "Dutchies".
 The album was shortlisted for the inaugural Taite Music Prize in 2010.
 In September 2009 during a tour of Australia, drummer Redford Grenell left the band.
 He was replaced by drummer and producer Johnny Hooves.
-P. Digsss stated that Mr. Grenell had told the band that he had "come to the end of his road" with Shapeshifter.
+P. Digsss stated that Mr. Grenell had told the band that he had "sadly come to the end of his road" with Shapeshifter and wanted to no longer tour.
 In 2013, Johnny Hooves left the band and was replaced by Wellington drummer Darren Mathiassen.

 The band embarked on a summer tour throughout New Zealand in December 2009/January 2010.
 They played at Coromandel Gold in front of 10,000 people to welcome in the new year.
 They repeated this concert in the summer of 2011.

 In July 2010, Shapeshifter were signed by UK Drum and Bass label Hospital Records, who released Shapeshifter's platinum-selling album The System is a Vampire globally.
 They also released a new collection of remixes in October 2010 entitled 'The System is a Remix'.
 It features a range of Shapeshifter remixed tunes from Logistics, Camo & Krooked, Netsky, State of Mind and The Upbeats.

 The band is known in the UK and Europe as "New Zealand Shapeshifter" in order to differentiate themselves from popular house act "The Shapeshifters".

 In 2013, Shapeshifter released their 5th studio album titled "Delta" which includes lead singles Monarch, Diamond Trade and Gravity.
 It was recorded in Berlin, Germany and Wellington, New Zealand and was released on 31 May followed by a NZ wide tour.
 The album has been mixed by NZ drum and bass producers The Upbeats.

-In 2014, founding member of 15 years Devin Abrams left the band and was replaced by Dan McGruer.
+In 2014, one of the founding members Devin Abrams left the band half during European tour and was replaced by Dan McGruer.

-In July 2016, Shapeshifter released a new single, "Stars", from their new album to rave reviews "The title track of the album is also the first song on the album and instantly draws the listener in with its etheric, carnival type atmosphere.
-It is a summer anthem song and over my travels this summer it is definitely a song I have heard multiple times from cars with their windows down and occupants singing along having the time of their life".
+In July 2016, Shapeshifter released a new single, "Stars", from their new album to rave reviews.
+The title track of the album is also the first song on the album and instantly draws the listener in with its etheric, carnival type atmosphere.
+It is a summer anthem song and over my travels this summer it is definitely a song I have heard multiple times from cars with their windows down and occupants singing along having the time of their life".'